Services for Women & Survivors of Violence

 AMP Provides:

-An 11-week psychosocial programme run by registered counsellors together with trained peer counsellors, and referral to auxiliary social services where necessary
+An 8-week psychosocial programme run by registered therapists, and referral to auxiliary social services where necessary

 Emergency assessment and referrals for shelter, social services, and medical/psychiatric interventions